Create an elastic node pool with a custom image

 Note

-• If you already have a custom image, you can skip to Step 3.
+• If you already have a custom image, skip to Step 3.

 Step 1: Create a node pool and add a node

-1. Select an OSS bucket, create a file named join-ecs-node.sh with the following content, and upload the file to the bucket.
+1. In your OSS bucket, create a file named join-ecs-node.sh with the following content and upload it.

 echo "The node providerid is $ALIBABA_CLOUD_PROVIDER_ID"